 In 2009, this vital port processed $377 million in Washington exports and $40 million in British Columbia exports.
 Although restrictions for northbound trucks have been in place since 2010, demand for freight access remains high.

-The Lynden-Aldergrove crossing is one of four border crossings that are known collectively as the Cascade Gateway (five-minute YouTube video about Cascade Gateway).
+The Lynden-Aldergrove crossing is one of four border crossings that are known collectively as the Cascade Gateway.
 These crossings connect major metropolitan areas on both sides of the border.
 The Cascade Gateway contains the third busiest passenger-vehicle crossing on the U.S.-Canada border, the fourth busiest commercial crossing, and carries more than $40 million (USD) every day in trade.
 Each of the four Washington-British Columbia crossings plays a vital role in supporting international trade with Canada, and are important for creating U.S. jobs.